hadyrashwan/rephraserAI/README.md

-# RephaserAI Chrome Extension
+# RephraserAI Chrome Extension

-RephaserAI is a Chrome extension that allows you to rephrase selected text using advanced AI models.
+RephraserAI is a Chrome extension that allows you to rephrase selected text using advanced AI models.
 This extension is created using Aider and Mistral AI Large.

 ## Features

-- **Rephrase Text**: Select any text on a webpage, right-click, and choose "Rephrase with RephaserAI" to get a rephrased version of the text.
+- **Rephrase Text**: Select any text on a webpage, right-click, and choose "Rephrase with RephraserAI" to get a rephrased version of the text.
 - **Custom API Key**: Use your own Gemini API key or any OpenAI-compatible API key.
 - **Model Selection**: Choose between different models, including Gemini and OpenAI models.
 - **Local Execution**: Run the extension locally using Ollama.